christosponirakos/SchoolManagementSystem/README.md

 The web app can store courses, students, trainers, assignments and all possible relations.
 CRUD capabilities are in place, using Hibernate ORM.

-User friendly interface was also developed using
+User friendly interface was also developed.

 Tech stack:
 •	Tomcat 9